We prioritize collective, evidence-based learning to achieve equitable and enduring solutions

 Why it matters

-Forests release carbon dioxide (CO2) and other greenhouse gases (GHGs) into the atmosphere when cleared, burned, or degraded, but absorb only CO2 when they are kept standing or regrown.
-Deforestation and forest degradation are responsible for approximately 12% of greenhouse gas emissions, and average annual emissions from loss of tropical forests (including but not limited to deforestation) is more than 1.5 times those from loss of temperate, subtropical, and boreal forests combined.[13]
+Forests release carbon dioxide (CO2) and other GHGs into the atmosphere when cleared, burned, or degraded, but absorb only CO2 when they are kept standing or regrown.
+Deforestation, forest degradation, and other land-use changes contribute approximately 10-12% of global GHG emissions, and average annual emissions from loss of tropical forests, including but not limited to deforestation, are substantially higher than those from loss of subtropical, temperate, and boreal forests combined.[18]

 Photo by Kate Evans/CIFOR

-Despite experiencing an increase in emissions from forest loss since 2001, the Congo Basin remains a net carbon sink due to its extensive remaining forests.
+Despite experiencing an increase in emissions from forest loss since 2001, the Congo Basin’s extensive remaining forests continue to make the region globally important for climate mitigation.

 4. Carbon dioxide removals by tropical forests